Hannah-DK/M4M-DK/docs/Rules of Engagement.md

 Observers are not allowed into the Slack channel.

-The rules for Observers during the workshop are:
+The rules for Observers during the workshop are:<br />
 - Observers must have their microphone and video turned off at all times.
 - Observers must not write comments in the Zoom chat, or in any other way disturb the proceedings.
 - Questions, comments and suggestions by observers are welcome, however, only through e-mail correspondence with the DeIC organisers.